Campus Security Information

 Violence Against Women Act

 The director of security is responsible for the general security of the SVH campus and for reporting crimes to appropriate authorities.
 Students, employees and guests of the School of Nursing are encouraged to report emergencies and all situations that may involve criminal activity to Security at extension 6158.

 Security officials will respond with appropriate action, which may include the following:

-If no immediate danger exists, victims of or witnesses to criminal activity may file a report at the Security Office, which is located in the South Tower basement of SVHC.
+If no immediate danger exists, victims of or witnesses to criminal activity may file a report at the Security Office, which is located in the South Tower basement of SVH.

-The SVHC Security Department provides 24-hour coverage of all buildings and parking lots on the campus.
+The SVH Security Department provides 24-hour coverage of all buildings and parking lots on the campus.
 This includes the following:

 Alcohol, Drugs & Contraband

 The School of Nursing prohibits the unlawful possession, use, manufacture or distribution of alcohol, drugs or contraband by students on its property or as part of any of its activities.
 The School of Nursing is committed to a program to prevent the abuse of alcohol and illegal use of drugs.
 Any student found to be abusing alcohol or using, possessing, manufacturing or distributing controlled substances in violation of the law on University property or at University sites may be administratively dismissed from the program.